wp-plugins/unlimited/readme.txt

 == Description ==
 Inifinite scrolling plugin.
 Choose from Load on scroll, Load more button or Ajax Pagination.
 Visitor can disabe auto load (useful to get to footer).
 Doesn't break browser Back/Forward buttons.
 Includes Scroll to Top button.
 Works out of the box for default WP themes.

+== Screenshots ==
+1. Select post and navigation for your custom themes.
+1. You can create multiple settings to accomodate different templates.

 == Installation ==
 Upload Unlimited folder to your wp-content/plugins/ directory.